Addiction Treatment Group Therapy

 Men’s group therapy helps clients to establish a sense of solidarity and openness.
 Providing male clients with an open floor to share their unique difficulties is vital because it allows them to receive encouragement and support from other men.
 Men’s groups also encourage closeness between clients, which in turn inspires a greater sense of accountability in the community.

 Women’s group therapy allows female clients to seek reassurance and support from other women.
 This approach encourages a sense of safety, which allows clients to speak freely about their struggles with addiction.
 Women’s groups also provide clients with an opportunity to learn new life skills and establish new boundaries in their existing relationships.

 Trauma and Grief

-Many individuals struggling with addiction began abusing drugs or alcohol in response to traumatic or tragic life event.
-Our grief-centered group therapy provides clients with a chance to address the core emotional issues that contribute to their substance abuse problem.
+Many individuals struggling with addiction began abusing drugs or alcohol in response to a traumatic or tragic life event.
+Grief-centered group therapy provides clients with a chance to address the core emotional issues that contribute to their substance abuse problem.
 Counselors also advise clients on dealing with triggers and developing sober coping strategies.

 12 Step Focused

 The 12 Steps program is one of the most widely used group therapy models for substance and alcohol abuse recovery.
 This group therapy option is ideal for clients who are interested in a structured, faith-based approach to handling their recovery.
 12 Steps group therapy is also helpful for clients in need of strategies for transitioning back to their everyday lives.